 When looking for farm insurance it is important to understand what insurance coverage is necessary for a specific farming operation.
 A grain or crop farm has different needs than one dealing with livestock or poultry, yet both may have similar exposures that require insurance.

-There is also another issue with the sale of insurance via a credit granting entity such as an RIA, when purchasing farm equipment who’s interest is the seller protecting, theirs or the buyer’s?
+There is also another issue with the sale of insurance via a credit-granting entity such as an RIA, when purchasing farm equipment who’s interested in the seller protecting, theirs or the buyers?

-While the product may be available at the dealership, a broker has access to many different companies and products along with the mandatory education to ensure conduct of the utmost good faith with no potential conflicting interest.
-A farmer would not trust anyone to manage, seed and harvest their land, they would turn to qualified experts.
-That’s why using an insurance broker to provide choice and options for their biggest purchases is an important protection they need and deserve.
+While the product may be available at the dealership, a broker has access to many different companies and products along with the mandatory education to ensure the conduct of the utmost good faith with no potential conflicting interest.
+A farmer would not trust anyone to manage, seed, and harvest their land, they would turn to qualified experts.
+That’s why using an insurance broker to provide choices and options for their biggest purchases is important protection they need and deserve.